sachink1729/Forest-cover-type-using-deep-learning/README.md

 # about the dataset and features:

-There are 14 continous and 40 (cover types) binary categorical features.
+There are 14 continuous and 40 (cover types) binary categorical features.

 # Approach used: